 French seafood restaurant is the newest entrant on this list and already the team has come out guns blazing with a new brunch menu that showcases the bounty of the sea.
 It’s named Sensational Saturdays and it’s where stunners like crispy sea bream and Belgian Grey Shrimps Croquette share the table with freeflow champagne and aperol spritz.

 Seattle-style restaurant Humpback has a small curated menu that’s big on freshness and quality.
-The restaurant was started when the founders Indra Kantono and Gan Guoyi went on a holiday and tasted fresh Hama Hama oysters in Pacific Northwest.
+The restaurant was started when the founders Indra Kantono and Gan Guoyi went on a holiday and tasted fresh Hama Hama oysters in the Pacific Northwest.
 It’s little wonder that these oysters feature prominently on the menu.
 If you’re looking for something warm and hearty, ask for the mussel spaghetti and have it with the 5 cheese croquette on the side.

 Escape the humdrum of urban Singapore and into the breezy coasts of Greece, at least, for a couple of hours.
 The Greeks have a particular way of preparing seafood (think grills and zesty salads) that’s expressed beautifully at Alati on Amoy Street.
 Take for example The famous Athenian, where the catch of the day from Greece is deboned and marinated with homemade lemony aioli sauce then steamed to perfection.
 Don’t leave without trying the octopus souvlaki that’s grilled with wagyu beef fat and then wrapped in a thin pita bread elevated with a spiced tomato paste from Santorini.